darktable-org/dtdocs/content/module-reference/processing-modules/crop-rotate.md

 : Correct perspective distortions.
 This tool is useful, for example, when you shoot a high building from the ground with a short focal length, aiming upwards with your camera.
 The combobox allows you to select the type of correction you want to use:
 : - _vertical_: Limit the correction to vertical lines
 : - _horizontal_: Limit the correction to horizontal lines
-: - _free_: Correct horizontal and vertical lines at the same time
+: - _full_: Correct horizontal and vertical lines at the same time

 : Depending on the selected correction type you will see two or four straight adjustment lines overlaid on your image.
 Two red circles on every line allow you to modify the line positions with your mouse.
 Each line additionally carries a “symmetry” button.
 If activated (and highlighted in red) all movements of the affected line will be mirrored by the opposite line.